California gold rush: Forty-niners

 People from small villages in the hills near Genoa, Italy, were among the first to settle permanently in the Sierra Nevada foothills; they brought with them traditional agricultural skills, developed to survive cold winters.
 A modest number of miners were of African ancestry (probably fewer than 4,000) had come from the Southern States, the Caribbean and Brazil.
+Some of them are African American slaves brought by their masters.

 A number of immigrants were from China.
 Several hundred Chinese arrived in California in 1849 and 1850, and in 1852 more than 20,000 landed in San Francisco.
 Their distinctive dress and appearance was highly recognizable in the goldfields.
 Chinese miners suffered enormously, enduring violent racism from white miners who aimed their frustrations at foreigners.
 Further animosity toward the Chinese led to legislation such as the Chinese Exclusion Act and Foreign Miners Tax.

 There were also women in the gold rush.
 However, their numbers were small.
 Of the 40,000 people who arrived by ship to the San Francisco Bay in 1849, only 700 were women (including those who were poor, wealthy, entrepreneurs, prostitutes, single, and married).
 They were of various ethnicities including Anglo-American, African-American, Hispanic, Native, European, Chinese, and Jewish.
 The reasons they came varied: some came with their husbands, refusing to be left behind to fend for themselves, some came because their husbands sent for them, and others came (singles and widows) for the adventure and economic opportunities.
 On the trail many people died from accidents, cholera, fever, and myriad other causes, and many women became widows before even setting eyes on California.
 While in California, women became widows quite frequently due to mining accidents, disease, or mining disputes of their husbands.
 Life in the goldfields offered opportunities for women to break from their traditional work.

 Because of many thousands of people flooding into California at Sacramento and San Francisco and surrounding areas, the Methodist church deemed it necessary to send missionaries there to preach the gospel, as churches in that part of the state were not to be found.
 The first missionary to arrive was William Taylor who arrived in San Francisco in September 1849.
 For many months he preached in the streets to hundreds of people without salary, and ultimately after saving often generous donations from successful miners, he built and established the first Methodist church in California, and California's first professional hospital.